-Recently, Kang, Lee, Seong, and Hawkins (2007) developed a Shewhart-Type control chart for monitoring the cyclosporine level in organ-transplantation procedures using rational subgroups.
-As stated by Kang et al. (2007), the advantage of adopting $\hat{\gamma}$ as the monitored statistic by a control chart is evident for those chemical or physical processes for which the variation of a quality characteristic X has to be controlled and the population standard deviation $\sigma$ is proportional to the mean $\mu$ .
+Recently, Kang et al. (2007) developed a Shewhart-Type control chart for monitoring the cyclosporine level in organ-transplantation procedures using rational subgroups.
+As stated by Kang et al. (2007), the advantage of adopting $\hat{\gamma}$ as the monitored statistic by a control chart is evident for those chemical or physical processes for which the variation of a quality characteristic X has to be controlled and the population standard deviation σ is proportional to the mean μ .
 This Shewhart-Type chart is sensitive to large shifts but not sensitive to small to moderate shifts.
 The EWMA chart is also a good alternative to the Shewhart control chart when we are interested in detecting small shifts.
 The performance of the EWMA control chart is approximately equivalent to that of the cumulative sum (CUSUM) control chart, and in some ways it is easier to set up and operate.
-To this end, Hong, Kang, Baek, and Kang (2008) proposed an EWMA-CV control chart in order to improve the Shewhart-type chart proposed by Kang et al. (2007) and detect small shifts more efficiently.
+To this end, Hong et al. (2008) proposed an EWMA-CV control chart in order to improve the Shewhart-type chart proposed by Kang et al. (2007) and detect small shifts more efficiently.